28/05/2023

-More than 4.8 million meals claimed for in the East of England
+More than 65,400 families in the East of England cut their childcare costs

 5,500 outlets in the East of England were signed up to use the Eat Out to Help Out Scheme as of 27 August 2020.
 This only relates to businesses that have less than 26 outlets.
 The actual figure (that includes larger restaurant chains in the region) is higher.